Louisiana Tech Bulldogs and Lady Techsters: Sports sponsored

-As a member of C-USA, Louisiana Tech sponsors teams in seven men's and nine women's NCAA sanctioned sports.
+As a member of the Sun Belt Conference, Louisiana Tech sponsors teams in seven men's and nine women's NCAA sanctioned sports.
 With the Southland Bowling League, formerly home to Tech's women's bowling program, being merged into C-USA following the 2022–23 season, all Tech sports now compete in C-USA.

 Baseball

 The Louisiana Tech Bulldogs baseball team has won 21 regular season conference titles, four conference division titles, and three conference championship series.
 The Bulldogs have made eight appearances in the NCAA Baseball Tournament (11–16 overall record).
 Its former players include MLB players David Segui, Mike Jeffcoat, Rebel Oakes, Brian Myrow, Charlie Montoyo, and George Stone.
 Since the MLB Draft being in 1965, 69 Louisiana Tech players have been selected in the Major League Baseball draft.

 The team plays their home games at J. C. Love Field at Pat Patterson Park.
 The stadium was built in 1971 and was originally known as Tech Stadium.
 In 1982, the stadium was renamed in honor of J.C.
 Love, a Ruston businessman who was a prominent supporter of the baseball program and the university.
 In 2008, the ballpark was named after Pat Patterson, the winningest head coach in Louisiana Tech Baseball history.
 Lane Burroughs is the current head coach of the Bulldog baseball team.